KindlingProject/kindling/contribute/how_the_core_kindling_team_triage_issues.md

 ## 5. Requesting help from the discussions

-Depending on the issue and/or priority, it's always a good idea to consider signalling to the github discussions that help from discussions is appreciated and needed in case an issue is not prioritized to be worked on by maintainers.
+Depending on the issue and/or priority, it's always a good idea to consider signalling to the GitHub discussions that help from discussions is appreciated and needed in case an issue is not prioritized to be worked on by maintainers.
 Use your best judgement.
 In general, requesting help from the discussions means that a contribution has a good chance of getting accepted and merged.

 1. Kindly and politely add a comment to signal to users subscribed to updates of the issue.